DataDog/documentation/content/en/agent/autodiscovery/integrations.md

 {{% /tab %}}
 {{% tab "Key-value Store" %}}

-Autodiscovery can use [Consul][1], Etcd, and Zookeeper as Integration template sources.
+Autodiscovery can use [Consul][1], Etcd, and Zookeeper as integration template sources.
 To use a key-value store, you must configure it in the Agent `datadog.yaml` configuration file and mount this file inside the containerized Agent.
-Alternatively pass your key-value store as environment variables to the containerized Agent.
+Alternatively, pass your key-value store as environment variables to the containerized Agent.

 **Configure in datadog.yaml**: